andrewleachtx/nova/README.md

 `.ps1` files are PowerShell scripts.
 Open PowerShell in the terminal (type `powershell.exe` if it isn't the native Windows VSCode terminal).

 Run `run.ps1`.
 You can look at it to see what it does.

-# TODO
-1. Make a `vcpkg.json` manifest?
-It is already a pretty simple vcpkg install though.

 # Dependencies / References